reactjs/react.dev/src/content/reference/react/useTransition.md

 }
 ```

-Because the parent component updates its state inside the `onClick` event handler, that state update gets marked as a Transition.
-This is why, like in the earlier example, you can click on "Posts" and then immediately click "Contact".
-Updating the selected tab is marked as a Transition, so it does not block user interactions.
+Because the parent component updates its state inside the `action`, that state update gets marked as a Transition.
+This means you can click on "Posts" and then immediately click "Contact" and it does not block user interactions:

 <Sandpack>